KayLerch/alexa-utterance-generator/README.md

 ### 4) Choose a formatter

-Go to the _UtteranceGenerator_ entry class and set the according _FORMATTER_ to either _UtteranceListFormatter_ (prints results as a string list) or _InteractionModelFormatter_ (generates a full interaction model you can drag / paste in the Skill-Builder code-section).
+Go to the _UtteranceGenerator_ entry class and set the according _FORMATTER_ to either _UtteranceListFormatter_ (prints results as a string list) or _SkillBuilderFormatter_ (generates a full interaction model you can drag / paste in the Skill-Builder code-section).
+You can also choose _SMAPIFormatter_ and give it an invocation name to generate SMAPI-compliant schema you can upload over the CLI.

 When you escaped the slot from resolution (see above) but still have a values-file in place, the formatter uses this file to populate the contained slot-values to a new custom slot-type in the schema.
 That being said, you can even make use